The Memory of the Almond Tree, Marine Alata

 Bombasse, Camille Emmanuelle

-On paper, Marie has the dream life: aMarie is a loving wife, a mom to two adorable daughters, and she works as an online French teacher.
-She's even got the chance to adapt her novel into a TV series for a giant in the industry.
-But in reality, things are often less glamorous.
-In her relationship and family, everything is far from perfect, not to mention the producers who have quirky demands for dark-sexy romance set in a Mexican cartel, co-written with AI.
-With candid language, Marie becomes a somewhat whimsical character, but most importantly, she's a woman we can all relate to.
-We identify with her, laugh a lot, experience some adventures together, and most importantly: we remember that there's nothing like being true to ourselves and sticking to our own values.
+On paper, Marie has the dream life: aMarie is a loving person, with two adorable girls, a job as an online French teacher, and even the possibility of adapting her novel into a TV series for a giant in the industry.
+Yet in real life, things are often less glamorous.
+In her couple and family, everything is far from perfect, and let’s not forget the producers who have quirky demands for dark-sexy romance set in a Mexican cartel, co-written with AI.
+With straightforward language, Marie becomes both a whimsical character and, more importantly, the kind of woman we could all be.
+We identify with her, we laugh (a lot), we travel too, and most importantly: we remember that there’s nothing like staying true to who we are and to our own values.

 Voir cette publication sur Instagram